Mindtribe/MTest/README.md

   import mtest #imports the mtest module

   ps = mtest.AgilentE3633A('AgilentE3633A') #creates an AgilentE3633A object named ps
-  print ps.get_id() #asks ps to identify itself and prints the id string to the console
+  print ps.get_id() #asks ps to identify itself and prints the id string to the terminal
   ps.set_voltage(1) #sets the voltage of ps to 1 Volt

 4. Save the file.